CourtOfTheKnee88/Team-Antenatal/README.md

 ## Additional Notes
 - This project was developed collaboratively by a team of five members.
 - The application is designed to be modular and extendable, allowing for future enhancements.
-- The GUI is a prototype and can be integrated into a larger system for managing antenatal care.
+- The GUI is a prototype and can be integrated into a larger system for managing heath care in Ghana.

----

-## License
-This project is licensed under the [MIT License](LICENSE).